zqfan/zqfan.github.com/openstack-weekly.md

 tags: [news]
 ---
 {% include JB/setup %}
-This post is a draft of OpenStack newsletter and process log of my contribution to OpenStack in 2014.
+This page is a draft of OpenStack newsletter and process log of my contribution to OpenStack in 2014.

 Information is coming from:
 * OpenStack Developer Mailing List